-Tanzania is hosting approximately 280,000 refugees, mainly from Burundi.
-Due to ongoing unrest in the neighbouring country, people continue to pour across the border.
+Tanzania is hosting around 300,000 refugees, mainly from neighbouring Burundi.
+Due to ongoing unrest there, people continue to pour across the border.

 This additional pressure on the already full and overstretched camps leaves the humanitarian organisations working there struggling to provide adequate shelter, water and sanitation.